vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 - Step 2 `SCOPES`
   - Click on `ADD OR REMOVE SCOPES`
   - Fill gmail term in the filter and choose the scope `.../auth/gmail.send`
   > Keep in mind that we want to send an email on behalf of user.
-The scope is : https://www.googleapis.com/auth/gmail.send
+The scope we need to access is : https://www.googleapis.com/auth/gmail.send

-  > All scopes for Gmail API are here [scope]
+  > All scopes for Gmail API are here [scopes]
   - Click on the `UPDATE` button
   - Finally, click on the button `SAVE ANS CONTINUE`
 <p align="center">